The Spring Standards: Biography

 James Cleare, Heather Robb, and James Smith first sang together in the last summer of the 20th century.
 Having just turned 16, the three teens with a common affinity for "oldies" music and harmony spent the next two years performing in the Delaware/Pennsylvania area.

 Influenced as much by their parent's record collections as they were by what they heard on the radio, their style began to form.
 The group dissolved after they graduated.
-Living near each other in NYC, they picked up where they had left off years earlier.

 Cleare, Robb, and, Smith are all songwriters and multi-instrumentalists.
 They create a sound that listeners might expect from a band twice their size.
-With an emphasis on 3-part harmony and instrumental switching, their range, and energy onstage make each live show a unique event.

-Before they were The Spring Standards, all three members were in Old Springs Pike along with John Gallagher, Jr. The three current members played together in an earlier band called The Urban Wombats.
+Before they were The Spring Standards, all three members were in Old Springs Pike along with John Gallagher Jr. The three current members played together in an earlier band called The Urban Wombats.